New Brunswick Route 2: Fredericton–Moncton Highway

 The new alignment of the Trans-Canada Highway opened in fall 2001 and at this time the portion of the old Route 2 alignment which ran between Sussex and River Glade was re-designated as part of Route 1, extending the eastern terminus of that highway approximately 40 km.
 The re-alignment also had the effect of shortening the total length of Route 2 in the province by approximately 40 km.
-Other re-designations included a 44 km section between Youngs Cove and Sussex which became part of Route 10, a 73 km section between Youngs Cove and Fredericton became part of Route 105, and 10 km section across the Princess Margaret Bridge and Fredericton bypass became part of Route 8.
+Other re-designations included a 44 km section between Youngs Cove and Sussex which became part of Route 10, a 73 km section between Youngs Cove and Fredericton became part of Route 105, and a 10 km section across the Princess Margaret Bridge and Fredericton bypass became part of Route 8.

 The re-alignment and construction of Route 2 between Longs Creek and River Glade catapulted New Brunswick highways forward by decades virtually overnight.
 The road was designed with 500 ft medians, extensive wildlife fencing and underpasses, rumble strips along emergency breakdown lanes, paved emergency U-turn areas, sensors beneath the asphalt for monitoring truck weights as well as local weather and road surface conditions, extensive guard rails and reflectors, as well as two major bridges: the Saint John River High Level Crossing and the nearby Jemseg River Bridge.

 With the completion of the new alignment, it was now possible to travel from Fredericton into Nova Scotia (and on to Halifax or New Glasgow) completely on a four-lane controlled access highway.

-The Fredericton-Moncton section was officially opened to traffic at 10am on October 24, 2001, five weeks ahead of schedule.
+The Fredericton–Moncton section was officially opened to traffic at 10am on October 24, 2001, five weeks ahead of schedule.